 Best International whale watching.

 Whale watching is one of the most famous of all pastimes when people go on vacation, and around the world there are prime whale watching places that you should put on your list if you love these majestic creatures.
 The best places to see whales around the world will mean that there are plenty of tour guide opportunities and resorts that cater specifically for whale watching.
 You can get plenty of tour guide jobs or hospitality jobs in these whale watching hot spots.
-Here are the top 10 spots outside of Australia to watch whales
+Here are the top 10 worldwide whale watching places outside of Australia to watch whales.

 Whale Watching Alaska